tamara-kostova/system-b-thesis/README.md

-# System B - SecureHealth Data Access Platform
+# SecureHealth Data Access Platform

 A reference implementation of an EHDS (European Health Data Space) Chapter IV-compliant platform for secondary use of health data, with an LLM-assisted prompt interface validated against the OMOP CDM v5.4 standard.